Charlie2698619/DS-AutoAdvisor/archive/STATISTICAL_METHODS_ANALYSIS.md

-# 📊 DS-AutoAdvisor v2.0 - Statistical Methods Analysis
+# 📊 DS-AutoAdvisor v3.0 - Comprehensive Statistical Methods Analysis

 ## Overview

-This document provides a comprehensive analysis of all statistical approaches, methods, assumptions, and limitations in your DS-AutoAdvisor v2.0 pipeline.
+This document provides a comprehensive analysis of all statistical approaches, methods, assumptions, and limitations in your DS-AutoAdvisor v3.0 pipeline.
 Understanding these will help you make informed decisions about data suitability and interpret results correctly.

 ---